danilnagy/danilnagy.github.io/CV.md

 - Founder and Principle

-**The Living, and Autodesk Studio - New York, NY** _- May 2014 - Present_
+**The Living, an Autodesk Studio - New York, NY** _- May 2014 - Present_

-- Lead Designer and Sr. Research Scientist
+- Lead Designer and Senior Research Scientist

 Management and design of a variety of projects at a range of scales, from software and algorithm design to the design and programming of temporary installations and full-scale permanent buildings.